EncryptedCicada/reversing/pages/part-14-flags.md

 Flags are critical to assembly language applications as they are a check to verify each programs functions successful execution.

-We are dealing with 32-bit assembly to which a single 32-bit register which contains a group of status, control and system flags exist.
+We are dealing with 32-bit assembly in which a single 32-bit register which contains a group of status, control and system flags exist.
 This register is called the EFLAGS register as it contains 32 bits of information that are mapped to represent specific flags of information.

 There are three kinds of flags which are status flags, control flags and system flags.